+In the second step of our analysis, we compare our empirical results with simulations of the iMPC for different sized shocks with the predictions of intertemporal consumption models that include income risk, borrowing constraints, and heterogeneous agents.
+Our analysis attempts to select the model (or model class) that best fits the empirical iMPC.
 We find that a one-asset model with precautionary saving and liquidity constraints is a good predictor of the decline over time in the iMPC, the negative relation between the iMPC and the shock size, and the relation between the iMPC and income risk.
 The accuracy of the predictions increases for larger shocks.
-In contrast to the empirical iMPC, the simulations show a clear negative relation between cash-on-hand and the propensity to consume, particularly for relatively small shocks.
+In contrast to the empirical iMPC, the simulations show a clear negative relation between cash-on-hand and the propensity to consume, particularly for small shocks.

-We simulated other models and compared the empirical and theoretical iMPC using the Mean Squared Error (MSE) statistics.
-The data strongly reject the quadratic utility model which predicts a constant iMPC is over time and shock size.
-The model with a fraction of consumers who spend their entire income in each period is a good match for the iMPC for small shocks but does not account for the lower iMPC generated by larger shocks.
-A model with two assets as in Kaplan et al. (2014) and Auclert et al. (2021), is a good fit with the data for small shocks but for larger shocks underperforms compared to other models.
-Overall, our analysis suggests that liquidity, precautionary saving, and constraints are the main explanations of theiMPC that we observe in our data.
+We simulated other models and compared the empirical and theoretical iMPC using the Mean Squared Error (MSE) and Mean Absolute Error (MAE) statistics.
+The data strongly reject the quadratic utility model which predicts a constant iMPC over time and shock size.
+A model with hand-to-mouth consumers captures the short-run iMPC for small shocks, but don't account for any relation between iMPC and shock size.
+A model with two assets as in Kaplan et al. (2014) and Auclert et al. (2021) underpredicts the short-run iMPC for larger shocks.
+Overall, our analysis suggests that liquidity, precautionary saving, and constraints are key ingredients to explain the iMPC that we observe in our data.

 Our analysis complements recent empirical and theoretical work.
 Empirically, it is linked to the growing literature on economic expectations and survey experiments.
 Bachmann et al. (2022) provide a review of the design of survey experiments which ask respondents to make hypothetical decisions.
 The paper by Stantcheva (2023) examines a large body of work which shows that the approach has been used in several different fields such as education, labor, health, and macro-finance.
-In the stream of work on consumption, our paper adds to recent attempts to estimate the iMPC; for example, Fagereng et al. (2018), Golosov et al. (2021), and Andersen et al. (2024) which use administrative data, Druedahl et al. (2022) which uses transaction data, and Colarieti et al. (2024) who use survey data.
-Our paper contributes to the literature by providing new estimates of the iMPC over a long time horizon for different sized shocks.
+In the stream of work on consumption, our paper adds to recent attempts to estimate the iMPC; for example, Fagereng et al. (2021), Golosov et al. (2024), and Andersen et al. (2024) which use administrative data over realized lotteries, Druedahl et al. (2022) which uses transaction data, and Colarieti et al. (2024) which use survey data.
+Our paper provides two contributions to this literature: (i) unlike studies using realized lotteries, which observe different individuals facing different shocks, our survey elicits data for three shocks for the same individual; (ii) we provide information about the long run iMPC (up to 20 years), expanding the evidence in Andreolli and Surico (2024) who show that shock size affects propensity to consume in the short run and Fagereng et al. (2021) who examine the response to lottery wins in the first five years.